-The results of this study showed that the variation rate of the celiac artery was as high as 26.13%, which was similar to that reported in[14].
-Among them, hepatic artery system variation was the most common, and the abnormal hepatic artery derived from superior mesenteric artery accounted for 43.6% of the hepatic artery system variation, which was light higher than our previous report(37.0%)[15].
+The results of this study showed that the variation rate of the celiac artery was as high as 26.13%, which was similar to that reported in Ugurel et al[14].
+Among them, hepatic artery system variation was the most common, and the abnormal hepatic artery derived from superior mesenteric artery accounted for 43.6% of the hepatic artery system variation, which was a littlehigher than our previous report(37.0%)[15].
 The existence of celiac artery variation increases the difficulty of operation, prolongs the operation time, increases the amount of bleeding during the operation, and may increase the incidences of intraoperative and postoperative complications.
-Therefore, the surgeon attaches great importance to the celiac artery variation[16-18].
+Therefore, the surgeon attaches great importance to celiac artery variation[16-18].
 However, the distribution of the lymph nodes around the variant celiac artery has rarely been concerned.
-The results of this study show that the celiac artery variation, tumor stage and Borrmann typing are the factors affecting the lymph nodes dissection of gastric cancer.
-The higherof tumor stage and Borrmann typing, the more lymph nodes could be check out.
-At present, lymph nodes were sorted with touch method after surgery, which may lead tomissing some hidden tiny lymph nodes.
-High tumor stage and Borrmann typing may increase the rate of lymph node enlargement around stomach, thus it may increasethe number of lymph nodes dissection.
+The results of this study show that celiac artery variation, tumor stage, and Borrmann typing are factors that affect the lymph nodes dissection of gastric cancer.
+The higher thetumor stage and Borrmann typing, the more lymph nodes could be observed.
+At present, lymph nodes were sorted with touch method after surgery, which may be associated withoverlookingsome hidden tiny lymph nodes.
+High tumor stage and Borrmann typing may increase the rate of lymph node enlargement around the stomach, thus potentially increasingthe number of lymph nodes dissection.

 The number of lymph nodes dissection in the patients with celiac artery variation is significantly less than those without variation, which further validates the prediction of the results of our earlier study.
 We speculate that the reasons for the reduction of the number of lymph nodes may be as follows.
 Firstly, the lymphatic reflux system of the stomach is special and complex.
-Kajitani in Japan suggests that the lymph around stomach flow retrograde along the artery, and the artery is more fixed.
-Finally, it is determined to use the trip of the arterial system and the branch of the artery as a fixed anatomical sign to describe the lymph circumfluence of the stomach[19].
-The variation of celiac artery may be accompanied by a change in the lymphatic reflux that leads to the reduction of the distribution of the perivascular lymph nodes.
-Secondly, the 14th version of the Japanese gastric cancer treatment protocol lists No.12a as a routine cleaning object, while unconventional cleaning of No.12p and No.12b.
-And the No.12a lymph node is defined as distributed along the hepatic artery from confluence part of the left and right hepatic duct to the superior border of the pancreas.
-Normally, the proper hepatic artery goes ahead of the left anterior of the hepatoduodenal ligament, and anterior of portal vein, but the abnormal right hepatic artery and common hepatic artery derived from the superior mesenteric artery are common in the rear of the portal vein and the medial of the common bile duct[20].The lymph nodes around this part of the abnormal hepatic artery is easily ignored without dissection during the operation because of being mistaken for No.12b or No.12p, eventually lead to reduce of the number of lymph nodes dissection.
-Thirdly, the abnormal arteries, especialof the abnormal hepatic artery derived from the superior mesenteric artery are mostlybelonged to the post-pancreas type,that will be difficult to dissect the peripheral lymph nodes and adipose tissue around the root of abnormal hepatic artery and the posterior part of the pancreas.
+Kajitani in Japan suggests that the lymph around the stomach flows retrograde along the artery, and the artery is more fixed.
+Finally, it was determined to use the trip of the arterial system and the branch of the artery as a fixed anatomical sign to describe the lymph circumfluence of the stomach[19].
+Variation of the celiac artery may be accompanied by a change in the lymphatic reflux, leading to a reduction in the distribution of the perivascular lymph nodes.
+Secondly, the 14th version of the Japanese gastric cancer treatment protocol lists No.12a as a routine cleaning object and No.12p and No.12b as unconventional cleaning objects.
+The No.12a lymph node is distributed along the hepatic artery from the confluence part of the left and right hepatic duct to the superior border of the pancreas.
+Normally, the proper hepatic artery goes ahead of the left anterior of the hepatoduodenal ligament and anterior of the portal vein, but the abnormal right hepatic artery and common hepatic artery derived from the superior mesenteric artery are common in the rear of the portal vein and medial of the common bile duct[20].The lymph nodes around this part of the abnormal hepatic artery are easily ignored without dissection during the operation because they are mistaken for No.12b or No.12p, eventually leading to a reduction in the number of lymph nodes dissection.
+Thirdly, the abnormal arteries, especiallythe abnormal hepatic artery derived from the superior mesenteric artery, are mostly of the post-pancreas type, and it is difficult to dissect the peripheral lymph nodes and adipose tissue around the root of the abnormal hepatic artery and the posterior part of the pancreas.